westerndigitalcorporation/libzbc/README.md

   unwritten space).
 Some operations on zones can also be executed directly from the interface (reset zone write pointer, open zone, close zone, etc).

+* **gzviewer** provides a simple graphical user interface showing the write pointer position and zone state of zones of a zoned device.
+Similar color coding as *gzbc* is used.